ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 npm start # or: yarn start
 ```

-_**Note**: running the server here is totally optional, since you might have already started it with the `--node` flag with CLI client or `-- withBackend` with Webpack client._
+_**Note**: running the server here is totally optional, since you might have already started it with the `backend` flag with CLI client or ` withBackend` to run both servers._

 ## Web UI
 If everything goes well, your application should now run locally on port `4000`.
 Open your browser and go to the URL [http://localhost:4000](http://localhost:4000).